carrollJaden/course-scheduler/README.md

 # Developers
 This is a basic Django website developed by students at the University of Virginia (UVA): **Jaden Carroll, Ratik Mathur, Cooper Scher, and Sarah Rolfe**.
-The website displays courses offered by the University alonside other useful information to aid in creating a schedule.
+The website displays courses offered by the University alongside other useful information to aid in creating a schedule.
 Other additional features include: saving courses to a "shopping cart," making a schedule to view, and adding friends to view their schedules.

 ## Google OAuth setup for new heroku deployment
 1) Locally, run `python3 manage.py makemigrations`